Nemanja264/Cloud-computing/Theory/Models/IaaS Components.md

     - They leverage distributed computing to achieve high processing power.

 ***3. Storage***
-    **1. Object Storage**
+**a)Object Storage**
 - Used to store unstructured data like images, videos, and backups.
 - Accessible via REST APIs.
-    **2. Block Storage**
+**b) Block Storage**
 - Provides storage for virtual machines, like an attached hard drive.
 - Suitable for databases and operating systems.
-    **3. File Storage**
+**c) File Storage**
 - Provides shared storage for multiple VMs, like a network file system.
 - Ideal for enterprise applications and file sharing.

 ***Communication between storage and compute resources***